December 2024

 Passed in 2018, the First Step Act (FSA) was designed to reduce reoffending among people leaving federal prisons.
 Provisions of the FSA are summarized in a Congressional Research Service brief.

-According to data published by the federal Bureau of Prisons (BOP), 29,946 people were released from BOP facilities under the FSA from 2020 to January 2023.1
+According to data published by the federal Bureau of Prisons (BOP), 44,673 people were released from BOP facilities under the FSA from 2020 to January 2024.1

 This analysis estimates recidivism rates among individuals released from BOP prior to the FSA who had similar risk profiles and were tracked for similar periods of time as those released under the FSA.
 Without access to data on individuals, researchers made several plausible assumptions in order to produce estimates using aggregate data that has been made public by the BOP and Office of the Attorney General (OAG).
 Those assumptions are explained in a supplemental methodology report.
-The analysis does not seek to evaluate the FSA or its implementation.
+The analysis does not seek to evaluate the FSA, its programs, or its implementation.

 Recidivism Rates

-Recidivism rates were 37% lower for people released under the FSA.
+Recidivism rates were 55% lower for people released under the FSA.

 Arrests Incurred

-People released under the FSA incurred 3,125 fewer arrests.
+People released under the FSA incurred 4,837 fewer arrests.

 National Arrests

-People released under the FSA accounted for 0.02% of national arrests.
+People released under the FSA accounted for 0.03% of national arrests.

-Conclusions, Limitations, & Next Steps
+Conclusions, Limitations, and Next Steps

-The analysis suggests that people released under the FSA have lower recidivism rates than rates estimated for similarly situated people (i.e., risk level and time since release from prison) released from federal prisons prior to the Act's implementation.
+The analysis suggests that people released under the FSA have lower recidivism rates than rates estimated for similarly situated people (i.e., risk level and time since release from prison) released from federal prisons prior to the act's implementation.
 The analysis does not imply that this reduction was caused by the FSA alone.
-While there is no clear, causal explanation for this reduction, several factors, individually or collectively, may have led to lower recidivism among people released under the FSA:
+While there is no clear, causal explanation for this reduction, several factors, individually or collectively, may have led to lower recidivism among people released under the FSA.

 Roughly 54% of the individuals released under the FSA completed at least one evidence-based recidivism reduction program.
 It is possible that these programs successfully reduced recidivism among participants.
 It is also possible that people with the most motivation for post-release success were more likely to complete these programs and therefore may have had lower rates of recidivism regardless of program participation.
-However, BOP acknowledges that implementation of the programs was slowed due to the COVID-19 pandemic and other factors.
-Therefore, it is unlikely that the direct causal impact of FSA programming would be this large (i.e., a 37% reduction).
+However, the BOP acknowledges that implementation of the programs was slowed due to the COVID-19 pandemic and other factors.
+Therefore, it is unlikely that the direct causal impact of FSA programming would be this large (i.e., a 55% reduction).

-People released under the FSA were released from federal prisons at varying times from 2020 to 2022 and were tracked for recidivism after their release.
-The individuals released prior to the FSA who were included in this analysis were all released from prison in 2018 and tracked for recidivism from 2019 to 2021.
+People released under the FSA were released from federal prisons at varying times from 2020 to 2023 and were tracked for recidivism after their release.
+The individuals released prior to the FSA who were included in this analysis were all released from prison in 2019 and tracked for recidivism from 2020 to 2022.
 The different coverage periods for members of the two groups may influence the observed and estimated recidivism rates.
 In particular, disruptions in police, court, and corrections operations caused by the pandemic may explain some of the differences in recidivism rates.

-The analysis above used BOP’s risk assessment tool to identify individuals with similar risk profiles who were released prior to the FSA.
+The analysis above used the BOP’s risk assessment tool to identify individuals with similar risk profiles who were released prior to the FSA.
 It is very possible that, even within each risk level, people released under the FSA are different in important ways from those released prior to the FSA.
 This means the two groups may differ in ways not accounted for by risk level alone, which may explain the difference in recidivism rates.

 A more comprehensive comparison between people released under the FSA and those released under other mechanisms is necessary to properly evaluate the impact of the FSA on recidivism and crime.
 Detailed individual-level data about the people released and under which mechanism they were released, whether they participated in evidence-based recidivism reduction programs or productive activities during custody, the type of recidivism (violent, property, drug, other offense, or technical supervision violation), and how good time and earned time sentence credits impacted the length of their prison term is needed to inform such a comparison.

-While this analysis attempts to construct a more valid comparison of people released under the FSA and people released from BOP prior to the FSA, its findings should not be interpreted as an impact assessment of the FSA.
+While this analysis attempts to construct a more valid comparison of people released under the FSA and people released from the BOP prior to the FSA, its findings should not be interpreted as an impact assessment of the FSA.
 Undertaking a well-designed, individual-level study is an important next step in evaluating the impact of the legislation.